nmslib/nmslib/README.md

 1. Improved portability (Can now be built on MACOS)
 2. Easier build: core NMSLIB has no dependencies
 3. Improved Python bindings: dense, sparse, and generic bindings are now in the single module!
-We als have batch addition and querying functions.
+We also have batch addition and querying functions.
 3. New baselines, including [FALCONN library](https://github.com/FALCONN-LIB/FALCONN)
 4. New spaces (Renyi-divergence, alpha-beta divergence, sparse inner product)
 5. We changed the semantics of boolean command line options: they now have to accept a numerical value (0 or 1).